BarretoJuan/technical-assessment/README.md

   Used to get a list of all the tasks stored in the database.
 Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.

 - **2.2 tasks/find-tasks-by-username (POST) (PROTECTED)**
-  Used to get a list of all the tasks related to a given username.
+  Used to get a list of all the tasks related to a given `username`.
 Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.
 This endpoint will only return you the list of tasks of the username if the given JWT corresponds to the user being consulted.

+- **2.3 tasks/create (POST) (PROTECTED)**
+  Used to create a new task for the logged in user. requires a `title` field and a `description` field, both strings.
+  `title` has to be between 4 and 45 characters.
+  `description` has to be shorter than 501 characters.